 Different people ultimately engage with their energy in different ways, and thus the most important solution to combing energy and smart technologies is an agnostic one.
 Users want to save money, but they want to do it on their own terms, by taking the power back into their hands.

+To put it in simple terms, being a tech agnostic platform basically means that you can connect and control different tools, without having to stay within one brand or technology.
 Similar to the religious use of the word, agnosticism in tech simply means an unbiased approach to technology – using different technological tools to solve different problems.

 While a lot of home automation products or brands may offer the similar services (voice activation, controlling lighting, controlling home automation), the specificities can differ widely.